GCSE outcomes by centre type

 - Other (eg college of higher education, university department, tutorial college, language school, special school, pupil referral unit, HM Young Offender Institute, HM Prison, training centre)

-We have used the centre type that was reported for the summer 2022 awards and applied this categorisation across all years in the app.
-This will introduce a small proportion of classification errors for past years where centres have changed categories prior to 2022.
+We have used the centre type that was reported for the summer 2023 awards and applied this categorisation across all years in the visualisation.
+This will introduce a small proportion of classification errors for past years where centres have changed categories prior to 2023.

 8. Some combinations of subject and centre type don’t have many centres in them.
 Does that matter?

-To limit the influence of individual candidates and centres on statistics, which is greater when numbers are small, we have imposed a minimum number of candidates and a minimum number of centres.
-If there are not more than 100 entries and at least 10 centres in any one centre type it is omitted from the graphs and tables.
+To limit the influence of individual candidates and centres on results, which is greater when numbers are small, we have imposed a minimum number of candidates and a minimum number of centres.
+For each subject, if there are not at least 100 grades awarded and at least 10 centres in any one centre type it is omitted from the graphs and tables.

 Where there are a relatively small number of centres for a particular combination of subject and centre type, the graphs are likely to say more about the individual centres than the overall picture.
 Such cases should be interpreted with additional caution.

 GCSEs in England have been reformed with the process occurring in phases over several years.
-The reformed GCSEs are graded with a new scale from 9 to 1, with 9 being the highest grade.
-In the new GCSEs, grades 7 and 4 have been set to align with A and C in the previous specifications.
-More information on the GCSE reform timetable can be found here.
+The reformed GCSEs are graded with a scale from 9 to 1, with 9 being the highest grade.
+In the reformed GCSEs, grades 7 and 4 have been set to align with A and C in the previous specifications.
+More information on the GCSE reform timetable can be found in GCSE reform guidance published by Ofqual.
 Grades change over time from letters to a mixture of letters and numbers as a result of these reforms.
 All grades are now on the 9 to 1 scale.

 Two GCSEs are awarded for combined science so the grades have two numbers separated by a hyphen.